Distributed denial of service (DDoS)

 Back to glossary

-DDoS attacks are not a new phenomenon.
-They have been around since the dawn of the internet, but their frequency, sophistication, and impact have increased dramatically in recent years.
-This glossary entry will explore the evolution of DDoS attacks, the different types, and the tools and techniques used by attackers.
+DDoS attacks are not new.
+They’ve been around since the dawn of the internet but the frequency, sophistication and impact have increased dramatically in recent years.
+This entry will look at the history of DDoS attacks, the types and the tools and techniques used by attackers.

-A DDoS attack is a malicious attempt to disrupt the normal functioning of a network, service, or website by overwhelming it with a flood of internet traffic.
-The 'Distributed' in DDoS comes from the fact that the attack source is often multiple, often thousands of, unique IP addresses.
-This makes it incredibly difficult to stop the attack simply by blocking a single IP address.
+A DDoS attack is a malicious attempt to disrupt the normal functioning of a network, service or website by flooding it with internet traffic.
+The ‘Distributed’ in DDoS comes from the fact that the attack source is often multiple, often thousands of, unique IP addresses.
+That makes it impossible to stop the attack by blocking a single IP address.
+The flood of internet traffic prevents real traffic from getting to the network, service or website.

-DDoS attacks are a type of DoS (Denial of Service) attack, but they are significantly more powerful due to their distributed nature.
-While a DoS attack may come from a single source, a DDoS attack leverages a network of computers as sources of attack traffic.
-These computers are often infected with malware and are controlled by the attacker without the owners' knowledge.
+DDoS are a type of DoS (Denial of Service) attack but are much more powerful because of their distributed nature.
+A DoS attack comes from a single source, a DDoS attack uses a network of computers as sources of attack traffic.
+These computers are often infected with malware and controlled by the attacker without the owner’s knowledge.

-A DDoS attack typically involves three parties: the victim, the attacker, and the bots or 'zombie computers'.
-The attacker sends instructions to the network of bots that they control, commanding them to send traffic to the victim's network or website.
-This flood of traffic overwhelms the victim's network, causing it to slow down or crash.
+A DDoS attack involves three parties: the victim, the attacker and the bots or ‘zombie computers’.
+The attacker sends instructions to the network of bots they control to send traffic to the victim’s network or website.
+This floods the victim’s network and slows it down or crashes it.

-There are several ways an attacker can create a botnet, or network of bots.
-They can infect computers with malware, exploit vulnerabilities in software or hardware, or use social engineering techniques to trick users into installing malicious software.
-Once a computer is part of a botnet, it can be controlled remotely by the attacker, often without the owner's knowledge.
+An attacker can create a botnet or network of bots in several ways.
+They can infect computers with malware, exploit software or hardware vulnerabilities or use social engineering to trick users into installing malicious software.
+Once a computer is part of a botnet it can be controlled remotely by the attacker, often without the owner’s knowledge.

 Types of DDoS attacks

-There are several types of DDoS attacks, each with its own unique characteristics and methods.
-The most common types include volume-based attacks, protocol attacks, and application layer attacks.
-Volume-based attacks aim to consume the bandwidth of the victim's network, protocol attacks exploit vulnerabilities in the victim's server or network infrastructure, and application layer attacks target specific applications on the victim's network.
+There are several types of DDoS attacks, each with its own characteristics and methods.
+The most common are volume based attacks, protocol attacks and application layer attacks.
+Volume based attacks consume the bandwidth of the victim’s network, protocol attacks exploit the victim’s server or network infrastructure and application layer attacks target specific applications on the victim’s network.

-Each type of DDoS attack requires a different approach to mitigation, making it crucial for organizations to understand the nature of the attack they are facing.
-For instance, mitigating a volume-based attack may involve increasing the bandwidth of the network, while mitigating an application layer attack may require patching vulnerabilities in the targeted application.
+Each type of DDoS attack requires a different approach to mitigation so organisations need to know what type of attack they are facing.
+For example, to mitigate a volume based attack you may need to increase the bandwidth of the network, to mitigate an application layer attack you may need to patch the vulnerabilities in the target application.
+To mitigate DDoS attacks you can use managed DDoS protection services, Web Access Firewalls (WAF) and Content Delivery Networks (CDN).

-DDoS attacks can have a devastating impact on businesses and organizations.
-They can cause downtime, disrupt services, and lead to financial losses.
-In addition, they can damage an organization's reputation, leading to loss of customers and business opportunities.
-The cost of a DDoS attack can range from thousands to millions of dollars, depending on the severity and duration of the attack.
+DDoS attacks can have a huge impact on businesses and organisations.
+They can cause downtime, disrupt services and financial losses.
+They can also damage an organisation’s reputation leading to loss of customers and business opportunities.
+The cost of a DDoS attack can range from thousands to millions of dollars depending on the severity and duration of the attack.
+Getting DDoS mitigation services is crucial for organisations to detect and block attacks fast and minimise disruption to their business.

 DDoS attacks can also have indirect impacts.
-For instance, they can be used as a smokescreen for other malicious activities.
-While the victim's IT team is focused on dealing with the DDoS attack, the attacker can exploit this distraction to carry out data breaches, malware infections, or other types of cyber attacks.
+For example they can be used as a smokescreen for other malicious activities.
+While the victim’s IT team is busy dealing with the DDoS attack the attacker can exploit this distraction to do data breaches, malware infections or other types of cyber attacks.

-There have been numerous high-profile DDoS attacks over the years.
+There have been many high profile DDoS attacks over the years.
 One of the most notable was the attack on Dyn, a major DNS provider, in 2016.
-The attack, which was powered by a botnet of IoT devices, caused widespread internet disruption and affected several major websites including Twitter, Reddit, and Netflix.
+The attack was caused by a botnet of IoT devices and affected several major websites including Twitter, Reddit and Netflix.

-Another notable DDoS attack occurred in 2018, when GitHub, a popular web-based hosting service for software development, was hit with a DDoS attack that peaked at 1.35 terabits per second, making it one of the largest DDoS attacks ever recorded.
-GitHub was able to mitigate the attack within 10 minutes, but the incident highlighted the increasing power and sophistication of DDoS attacks.
+In 2018 another DDoS attack hit GitHub, a popular web-based hosting service for software development.
+The attack peaked at 1.35 terabits per second, one of the largest DDoS attacks ever.
+GitHub was able to mitigate the attack in 10 minutes but the incident showed the growing power and complexity of DDoS attacks.
+This was due to their DDoS protection solution which was robust enough to handle the large scale attack while keeping the service available.

 Preventing and mitigating DDoS attacks

-Technical measures can help detect and block DDoS traffic before it reaches the target network.
-This can involve rate limiting, IP filtering, and deep packet inspection.
-However, these measures are not foolproof, as attackers are constantly evolving their techniques to bypass defenses.
+Technical measures can detect and block DDoS traffic before it reaches the target network.
+This can be rate limiting, IP filtering and deep packet inspection.
+But these are not foolproof as attackers are always evolving to bypass defences.

 DDoS protection services

-Given the complexity of DDoS mitigation, many organizations opt to use DDoS protection services.
-These services provide a range of solutions, from traffic scrubbing to cloud-based DDoS protection.
-Traffic scrubbing involves filtering out DDoS traffic before it reaches the target network, while cloud-based DDoS protection involves rerouting traffic through a network of servers that can absorb and dissipate the DDoS traffic.
+Given the complexity of DDoS mitigation many organisations choose to use DDoS mitigation services.
+These services offer a range of solutions from traffic scrubbing to cloud based DDoS protection.
+Traffic scrubbing is filtering out DDoS traffic before it reaches the target network and cloud based DDoS protection is routing traffic through a network of servers that can absorb and dissipate the DDoS traffic.

-DDoS protection services can provide a high level of protection, but they are not a silver bullet.
-They should be part of a comprehensive cybersecurity strategy that includes measures to prevent the creation of botnets, such as patch management and malware protection.
+DDoS protection services can offer high level of protection but they are not a silver bullet.
+They should be part of a overall cybersecurity strategy that includes measures to prevent botnets from being created such as patch management and malware protection.

 Incident response planning

-Having an incident response plan in place is crucial for dealing with DDoS attacks.
-This plan should outline the steps to be taken in the event of an attack, including who should be notified, how the attack should be mitigated, and how the impact of the attack should be assessed.
-The plan should be regularly reviewed and updated to ensure it remains effective.
+Having an incident response plan in place is key to dealing with DDoS attacks.
+This plan should outline the steps to be taken in the event of an attack including who to notify, how to mitigate the attack and how to assess the impact of the attack.
+The plan should be reviewed and updated regularly to ensure it’s effective.

-Employee training is also an important part of DDoS mitigation.
-Employees should be educated about the signs of a DDoS attack and the steps they should take if they suspect an attack is occurring.
-This can help ensure a swift and effective response to an attack.
+Employee training is also part of DDoS mitigation.
+Employees should be educated on the signs of a DDoS attack and what to do if they suspect an attack is happening.
+This will ensure a quick and effective response to an attack.

-While it is impossible to completely eliminate the risk of DDoS attacks, a comprehensive approach that includes technical measures, organizational measures, and the use of DDoS protection services can significantly reduce the risk and impact of these attacks.
+You can’t eliminate the risk of DDoS attacks completely but a multi layered approach that includes technical measures, organisational measures and DDoS protection services can reduce the risk and impact of these attacks.

 Author Sofie Meyer